jahands/workers-sdk/docs/wrangler-opencode-POC.spec.md

 2. Demo can be shown to stakeholders
 3. User feedback is positive (>4.0/5.0 satisfaction)
 4. Technical feasibility is proven
-5. Performance requirements are satisfied
+5. pkg.pr.new publishing workflow is validated
 6. Integration feels native to Wrangler CLI

 This POC will serve as the foundation for production implementation and provide valuable insights for the full integration roadmap.